Sleepytale Logo

 So she asked her friend Tico the squirrel for help.

-Tico was fast, and he bounced up the trunk, tugged the cloth free, and dropped it like a parachute into Rosie’s waiting hooves.
+He bounced up the trunk, tugged the cloth free, and dropped it like a parachute into Rosie's waiting hooves.

 Children raced by with ribbon sticks and kites that drew zigzags in the sky.